rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Then what if you were to see the Son of Man ascending to where he was before? ^0662

-It is the Spirit who gives life; the flesh is no help at all.
+It is the Spirit who gives life; the flesh is of no avail.
 The words that I have spoken to you are spirit and life. ^0663

 But there are some of you who do not believe.
-(For Jesus knew from the beginning who those were who did not believe, and who it was who would betray him .) ^0664
+(For Jesus knew from the beginning who those were who did not believe, and who it was who would betray him.) ^0664

 And he said, This is why I told you that no one can come to me unless it is granted him by the Father. ^0665